2eddeed/Tickler/README.md

 =============
 1) Build tool from code
 2) Make sure Tickler.jar is in the same directory as Tickler_lib directory and Tickler.conf file
-3) Move dex2jar-2.1 and Keystore directories to Tickler_lib directory
-4) Connect your Android device with the application-to-test installed on
+3) Connect your Android device with the application-to-test installed on

 The current version does the following: